This Happy Breed (film): Critical

-In a 1944 review, Variety gave This Happy Breed high praise: “Based on Noel Coward's London legit hit, film soundly captures the spirit of the 1920s and 1930s reviving the era of the British general strike, the jazz dress style, the Charleston, and the depression.
+In a 1944 review, Variety gave This Happy Breed high praise: "Based on Noel Coward's London legit hit, film soundly captures the spirit of the 1920s and 1930s reviving the era of the British general strike, the jazz dress style, the Charleston, and the depression.
 It touches on the troubled sphere of the class struggle and labor strife, although it has a dubious note once or twice, such as in an apparent defense of strike-breaking.
 But it is so much more the history of an average British family, with its pleasures and pains, to make this the paramount interest.
 Film is a bit episodic and choppy at the start, as it unwinds in cavalcadish fashion, but it settles down soon to an absorbing chronicle.
 Film’s excellence comes mainly in the performances.
 Celia Johnson, as the mother of three grown children and the rock around which the family revolves, presents a masterful, poignant portrayal.
 Robert Newton… is also a superb presentation as the steady, earth-bound but intelligent Britisher.
-Kay Walsh, as the flighty daughter dissatisfied with her lot; John Mills as the loyal sailor in love with the errant daughter; and Stanley Holloway as the nextdoor neighbor, give fine support.”
+Kay Walsh, as the flighty daughter dissatisfied with her lot; John Mills as the loyal sailor in love with the errant daughter; and Stanley Holloway as the nextdoor neighbour, give fine support".

-Writing for TCM in February 2006, Frank Tatara observes: “Coward follows various members of the Gibbons clan as they pass through a variety of highs and lows that make for an engrossing, if rather contrived War-time soap opera.
+Writing for TCM in February 2006, Frank Tatara observes: "Coward follows various members of the Gibbons clan as they pass through a variety of highs and lows that make for an engrossing, if rather contrived War-time soap opera.
 Pregnancy, secret affairs, spiritualism, and auto accidents all come into play at one point or another, with the family stoically riding the rough seas of British life.
-It's no wonder that audiences at the time responded to it.”
+It's no wonder that audiences at the time responded to it".

 The film holds a 100% fresh rating on Rotten Tomatoes, based on 12 reviews.

 TV Guide rates the film four stars and called it "an immensely charming movie, with many tears and many moments of warmth."

 Time Out London says, "Though Lean and Coward are less happy here than in the brittle, refined atmosphere of Brief Encounter, their adventurous excursion into suburban Clapham remains endlessly fascinating."

-Channel 4 rates it 3½ out of five stars and added, "A toff propagandist's England, of course.
-But once you've got over its peculiar patrician tones and bitty structure, there's much to enjoy – not least the changing frocks and haircuts and wallpapers."